 The test results from the HHS certified laboratory will be reported to a Medical Review Officer (MRO).
 An MRO is a licensed physician with detailed knowledge of substance abuse disorders and drug testing.
 The MRO will review the test results to ensure the scientific validity of the test and to determine whether there is a legitimate medical explanation for a laboratory confirmed positive, substitute, or adulterated test result.
-The MRO will attempt to contact the employee to notify the employee of the non-negative laboratory test result.
+The MRO will attempt to contact the employee to notify the employee of the non-negative laboratory result, and provide the employee with an opportunity to explain the confirmed laboratory test result.
 The MRO will subsequently review the employee's medical history/medical records as appropriate to determine whether there is a legitimate medical explanation for a non-negative laboratory result.
-If no legitimate medical explanation is found, the test will be verified positive or refusal to test and reported to the employee Drug and Alcohol Program Manager (DAPM).
+If no legitimate medical explanation is found, the test will be verified positive or refusal to test and reported to the employer Drug and Alcohol Program Manager (DAPM).
 If a legitimate explanation is found, the MRO will report the test result as negative to the DAPM and no further action will be taken.
 If the test is invalid without a medical explanation, a retest will be conducted under direct observation.